Botanism/Botanist/README.md

 #### Poll: `poll`

 This suite of commands provides automatic poll creation.
 A poll is an embed message sent by the bot to specified channels.
+Every user can react to the poll to show their opinion regarding the interrogation submitted by the poll.
+With each reaction, the poll's color will change to give everyone a quick visual feedback of all members' opinion.
 A poll is generated from a user's message.
 Currently it only supports messages from a `poll` channel.
 However it is planned to improve this to allow one to create a poll using a dedicated command.
-Every user can react to the poll to show their opinion regarding the interrogation submitted by the poll.
-With each reaction, the poll's color will change to give everyone a quick visual feedback of all members' opinion.
+Same goes for poll editing which is yet unsupported.
+To palliate to this you can remove your poll if you consider it was malformed.

 - `rm`  `<msg_id>`: if the user is the author of the poll with the `<msg_id>` message, the bot deletes the specified poll.